chocolocked/MTRformsInfoExtraction/README.md

 ## How it works
 * The idea, simply, is to extract the essential content, i.e. chemical analysis, and later all useful contents from MTRs, and organize then into a structured database that can be deployed for multiple purposes.
 * We are utilizing tesseract-OCR (optical character recognition), and then NLP(natural language processing) to build the preliminary database.
-* The raw data: scanned MTRs that come in all different formats
+* The raw data: scanned MTRs that come in all different format

 ![MTRsample1](MTRsample1.PNG)
 ![MTRsample2](MTRsample2.PNG)

 * The process:
  1. Define the libraries for sub-vendor location extractions
  2. Split pdfs into single files and convert to text